-10. Conclusion
+11. Conclusion

-This Pillar 3 disclosure document has been prepared in accordance with the requirements of CRD IV disclosure requirements of Part Eight of Regulation (EU) No. 575/2013, as appropriate for a firm of the size and complexity of Cumberland Building Society, and a Society Board-approved policy document entitled "CRD Pillar 3 Disclosure Policy", which is appended to this document.
+This Pillar 3 disclosure document, which was approved by the Board on 22 May 2018, has been prepared in accordance with the requirements of CRD IV disclosure requirements of Part Eight of Regulation (EU) No. 575/2013, as appropriate for a firm of the size and complexity of Cumberland Building Society, and a Society Board-approved policy document entitled "CRD Pillar 3 Disclosure Policy", which is appended to this document.

-During the year ended 31 March 2017, the information received and reviewed by the Board and its committees provided assurance that the Society (Group) maintained an appropriate system of internal control and risk management and that there were no material breaches of controls or regulatory standards.
+During the year ended 31 March 2018, the information received and reviewed by the Board and its committees provided assurance that the Society (Group) maintained an appropriate system of internal control and risk management and that there were no material breaches of controls or regulatory standards.